HinacioSant/Portfolio/README.md

 Gallery:
 4 {
-  TEST THAT IMAGE !!!!!!!!!!!!!!!!!!
+  TEST THAT IMAGE !!!!!!!!!!!!!!!!!! stylesheet -CHECK IT-
-  DOWNLOAD BUTTON AS WELL !!!!!!!!! maybe set stuff to cache as well for performance stylesheet
+  DOWNLOAD BUTTON AS WELL !!!!!!!!! maybe set stuff to cache as well for performance
+  view profiles
+  do profile style - thumbnais in profile stop access and shit delete from media too and thumb redirect on javascript you can smash submit and upload infinite add style login to new window
+  change icon unfavorite on profile

 }

 TEST OTHER BROWSERS